 End Behavior of a Function

-The end behavior of a polynomial function is the behavior of the graph of f(x) as x approaches positive infinity or negative infinity.
+The end behavior of a polynomial function is the behavior of the graph of as approaches positive infinity or negative infinity.

 The degree and the leading coefficient of a polynomial function determine the end behavior of the graph.